steviek/PathWidgetXplat/README.md

 # Departure Widget for PATH

 This is a [Kotlin Multiplatform](https://www.jetbrains.com/help/kotlin-multiplatform-dev/get-started.html) project targeting Android and iOS.
-Currently, only the iOS implementation is in this repository, but the the data and networking logic is in the shared code and could be used for Android as well.

 ## Setup